j-d-carmichael/ai-cli/README.md

 A command-line interface (CLI) tool to interact seamlessly with various AI services like Google (Gemini), OpenAI (GPT) and Anthropic (Claude) directly from your terminal.

 For those who feel cursor or co-pilot etc is not for them but loading a whole web-gui is too slow... fire up a terminal in your ide, or wherever, and get right to it.

+The AI then becomes more like your teacher opposed to cursor or co-pilot being the coder...

 Engage in interactive chat sessions or get quick answers to single prompts without leaving your command line. `ai-shell` securely stores your preferences and API keys locally.